MySQL Troubleshooting

 On the Server: If Open Dental is working on the server but not on a workstation, then it could be a firewall issue.

-Operating System: Make sure you are using a supported operating system.
+Operating System: Make sure to use a supported operating system.

 MySQL Service: MySQL needs to be running to be able to connect.